1backend/1backend/docs-source/docs/built-in-services/user-svc.md

 The User Svc produces a JWT ([JSON Web Token](https://en.wikipedia.org/wiki/JSON_Web_Token)) upon [/user-svc/login](/docs/1backend/login) in the `token.token` field (see the response documentation).

-You can either use this token as a proper JWT - decode it and inspect the contents, or you can just use the token to read the user account that belongs to the token with the [/user-svc/self](/docs/1backend/read-self) endpoint.
+You can either use this token as a proper JWT - parse it and inspect the contents, or you can just use the token to read the user account that belongs to the token with the [/user-svc/self](/docs/1backend/read-self) endpoint.

-### Decoding a token
+### Verifying a token

-The [`/user-svc/public-key`](/docs/1backend/get-public-key) will return you the public key of the User Svc which then you can use that to decode the token.
+The [`/user-svc/public-key`](/docs/1backend/get-public-key) will return you the public key of the User Svc which then you can use that to verify the token.

 Use the JWT libraries that are available in your programming language to do that, or use the Singularon [SDK](https://github.com/1backend/1backend/tree/main/sdk) if your language is supported.

+### Automatic token refresh

+1Backend tokens are valid for a limited time (see `OB_TOKEN_EXPIRATION`).
+Once a token expires, 1Backend can either automatically refresh it (this is the default behaviour) or reject it based on configuration (see `OB_TOKEN_AUTO_REFRESH_OFF`).

+If automatic token refresh is disabled, clients are responsible for detecting expiration and refreshing the token themselves.

+If automatic refresh is enabled, expired tokens can still be reused indefinitely.
+Behind the scenes, 1Backend maps old tokens to their most recent valid version.

+#### Example flow

+To understand how automatic token refresh works in practice, consider the following scenario:

+- A user acquires a token.
+- The token is valid for X minutes.
+- After expiration, Service A receives a request with the old token.
+- Service A then has two options:
+  1. Call the User Svc RefreshToken endpoint on every request to get a new token — which undermines the stateless nature of JWTs.
+  2. Cache the refreshed token and continue accepting the expired one, internally mapping it to the latest valid token without calling 1Backend.
+When the refreshed token expires, this process repeats.

+#### Token Pruning

+You might wonder: if an old token keeps getting refreshed indefinitely, does that mean a new token is minted every `OB_TOKEN_EXPIRATION` interval — and do they pile up forever?

+While a new token is issued on each refresh, the system keeps track of which tokens are actively being refreshed and discards the rest.
+At any given time, a maximum of **three tokens per device** (see the `device` field in the token) are retained:

+- The currently active token
+- The two most recently refreshed tokens (kept as a buffer to handle clock drift or retries)

+All other older tokens are pruned to avoid unbounded growth.

 ### Token structure